TheoBrigitte/kimsufi-notifier/README.md

 #### Order a server

-Place an order a specific server, the order is only placed and not payed for.
+Place an order for a specific server, the order is only placed and not paid for.
 The order can then be completed by following the URL provided in the output.

 ```
 $ kimsufi-notifier order --plan-code 25skle01 --datacenter bhs --item-option memory=ram-32g-noecc-1333-25skle01,storage=softraid-3x2000sa-25skle01